 An odd wrinkle: a Sharpshooter cannot initiate a Duel Strike unless they're currently able to fire their Sniper Rifle (ie they normally can't move and Dual Strike), but this has no affect on their Bondmate's ability to initiate the Dual Strike.
 Thus, you can move a Sharpshooter and then have their partner initiate the Dual Strike.
 Also note that Dual Strike cannot take advantage of Squadsight, regardless of who is initiating; the target must be in ordinary firing distance of both soldiers, even if both soldiers are Sharpshooters.
 This usually isn't important since you shouldn't be trying all that hard to use Squadsight anyway, but it is a small disappointment.

 Something to keep in mind is that Marauder doesn't trigger on Dual Strike.
 That is, if a Skirmisher has two action points, they can fire and then Dual Strike, but cannot Dual Strike and then fire; the Dual Strike will eat both action points.
 This makes Dual Strike slightly less great for Skirmishers than one might expect, and it's not particularly intuitive.
-A related point is that Hair Triggers can't activate on it (No matter which Bondmate has a Hair Trigger), just like most non-standard shots, very slightly hurting the value of Hair Triggers late in the game.
+A related point is that Hair Triggers can't activate on it (No matter which Bondmate has a Hair Trigger), very slightly hurting the value of Hair Triggers late in the game.
 (In the sense that they overlap with Repeaters, and Repeaters can trigger on Dual Strike but not Hair Triggers)

 Also, to be clear, this is guaranteed to trigger Spotter.
 Among other points, it's best to try to initiate with whoever has the better accuracy, if you have the option of choosing and no other factors are more important, to make sure the Spotter bonus benefits whoever needs it most.
 A related point is that the second shooter will immediately benefit from eg Holo Targeting being applied by the first shooter; these two facts together can give you impressive accuracy on an otherwise lackulster shooter, such as a Grenadier with no Scope and no Perception PCS.